Chinmay-Deep-Sahoo/Image-Classification-Under-256KB/README.md

 2. Run the following command to show the classification results in the command prompt.
 Results includes predicted probability of each class.

          edge-impulse-run-impulse
 3. Run the following command to show the classification results with the live camera feed on your browser like shown [here](#live).
+This command will give you a web url which you can open to see the live calssification results.

          edge-impulse-run-impulse --debug